 Many species, including lacewings, ladybirds and solitary bees, hibernate over winter.
 They also need a safe, dry place to store their eggs until spring arrives.

-But their natural habitat is disappearing, so it is down to us gardeners to provide a home for them.
+But their natural habitat is disappearing, so it is down to us gardeners to provide a home or insect hotel for them.
 And you can make one using just recycled materials!